 A two-day trek through nature and history down the rugged west coast of São Tomé.

 Disclaimer: the hike description and photos here presented is a contribution from Frederik Hammes who organized everything through Mucumbli lodge, given this, all details of the hike are based on that.
 This included two guides, catered (basic) meals and camping equipment.
 They had the pleasure of having the famous José Spencer leading the hike.
+The youtube movie above is from my own idependent hike.

 DAY 1: Ponta Furada to Sao Miguel The hike started at 07:00 in the tropical forest above Punta Furada (south of Santa Catarina).
 We sorted and divided gear and then hit an old colonial road that meanders gently through the forest down to the hamlet of Binda (+/- 45 min).
 We saw a couple of small monkeys high up in the trees.
 This is a nice warm-up to some hard hiking that is waiting ahead.